-So, whilst you can leave your estate to whomever you like, to help provide further evidence should a challenge occur, any exclusions or unequal distributions should be explained.
+It is possible to make a Will that makes no, or very limited, provision for spouses and children.
+However, they have the right, under Scottish law, to make a legal rights claim.
+This right cannot be overridden by a Will.
+Depending upon the family circumstances at the date of death, both a spouse and children (as a group) can claim up to 50% of the 'moveable estate', (all assets excluding land and buildings).
+Whilst you can leave your free estate to whomever you wish, to help provide further evidence should a challenge occur, any exclusions or unequal distributions should be explained.
 This can be noted in the instruction form, but you should write a letter of explanation to accompany your Will.